 Reducing the number of impacted private plots will also help to reduce the total number of turbines.
-It is expected that at the stage of the Detailed Design, in the final configuration less than 46 turbines will remain (33 according to the final layout of the project).
+It is expected that at the stage of the Detailed Design, in the final configuration less than 46 turbines will remain (most likely - from 33 to 46).

-According to the preliminary assessment, in total 165 land plots need to be acquired for placing wind generator turbines.
+According to the preliminary assessment, in total 165 land plots needs to be acquired for placing wind generator turbines.
+Out of this 152 are private plots (138 registered, 8 still under registration and 6 more registered plots are owned by business companies).
 Some households own several land plots and many plots are co-owned by several PAPs.
-In total 112 households and 1 company is affected.
-All the affected land plots are agricultural (152).
+In total 234 households and 3 companies will be affected.
+Most of the affected land plots are agricultural (148).
+Two of the affected plots have residential status, although they are used for only agricultural needs.
+Two of the affected land plots are of non-agricultural category.

 No residential or other houses and buildings are affected and no physical relocation of the AHs is planned.
+The only affected structure (apart from the fences): on one land plot a non-residential 267.m2 ancillary building and well is located.

-Most part of the affected land plots is owned by private households (112 Ahs).
-However, some plots are under the ownership of s large agricultural company, which is classified as a specific category of stakeholders (businesses).
+Most part of the affected land plots is owned by private households (234 Ahs).
+However, some plots are under the ownership of large agricultural companies, which are classified as a specific category of stakeholders (businesses).

-The table attached as the Appendix 2 provides a preliminary summary of the affected land plots within the Project site2.
+The table attached as the Appendix 2 provides a preliminary summary of the affected land plots within the Project site.